Use models in Model Garden

 7. Click Deploy.

 After the deployment is complete, you can request predictions by using the SDK or API.
-Additional instructions are available in the "Documentation" section on the model card.
+For more instructions, see the Documentation section on the model card.

 Undeploy models and delete resources